 - A substance that is non-immunogenic but which can react with the products of a specific immune response.

-- Haptens are small molecules which could never induce an immune response when administered by themselves but which can when coupled to a carrier molecule.
+- Haptens are small molecules that could never induce an immune response when administered by themselves but can when coupled to a carrier molecule.